pheyvaer/http-server/README.md

 `--conneg` Enable content negotiation.

-`--trailing` Add trailing slash when content negotiation is enabled.
+`--trailing` Enable automatic addition of trailing slashes.

 `-h` or `--help` Print this list and exit.